zoobab/kubebuild/README.md

 * add a status at the end of the build
 * add a timeout to kill the pod in case the build takes too much time
 * add an argument to specify the amount of resources you want to allocate to the build
+* specify a registry to push to (as argument or a config file)